cuba-platform/saml-addon/Readme.md

 1. Navigate to `Administration` -> `SAML`
 2. Click `Create` button
 3. Fill the `Name` field - it will be shown to users on the login screen
-4. Fill the `Code` field - it will be internally
+4. Fill the `Code` field - it will be used for tenant login
 5. Upload the keystore file (generated in the previous section) and fill `Key Store Login` and `Key Store Password` fields
 6. Choose `Default access group` to be set to the new users logged with this IDP
 7. Choose `Processing service` to process the new users logged with this IDP